ejmastnak/ejmastnak.github.io/notes/arch/about.md

 <details>
   <summary>
-  <strong>How this relates to the ArchWiki</strong> (click to expand)
+  <strong>What about the ArchWiki?</strong> (click to expand)
   </summary>
-  <p>TLDR: The ArchWiki is the canonical resource for Arch-related information;
+  <p>TLDR: The ArchWiki is the canonical resource for Arch-related information,
-  these guides are my attempt to distill information from the ArchWiki, Arch forums, and my personal experience into self-contained, immediately actionable guides more friendly to new users.</p>
+  while these guides are my attempt to distill information from the ArchWiki, Arch forums, and my personal experience into self-contained, immediately actionable guides more friendly to new users.</p>

   <p>Longer version: I’ve tried to address the following issue:
-  the ArchWiki, like the Unix <code class="language-plaintext highlighter-rouge">man</code> pages, is the best and fastest place to go when you know what you’re doing and what you’re looking for, but can be intimidating to new users because of the sheer amount of information and lack of strong opinions on how to approach a given topic.</p>
+  the ArchWiki, like the Unix <code class="language-plaintext highlighter-rouge">man</code> pages, is the best and fastest place to go when you know what you’re doing and what you’re looking for, but can be intimidating to new users because of the sheer amount of information, lack of strong opinions on how to approach a given topic, and the need to read multiple cross-linked articles before fully understanding a concept.</p>

   <p>This series is <em>intentionally</em> opinionated, and leans towards a minimalistic setup of the i3 window manager with the X Window System.
   It aims to make you quickly functional by teaching atomic tasks in self-contained articles;